PINPOINT ACCURACY OF LASERS COULD SAVE FAMILIES WITH NEW TECHNIQUE!

 More by this Author

-An Autistic Roommate slipped pasted and I didn't spot it.
-It was 30 years years ago today, that I made the same mistake.
-How could this happen again so many years later?
-Why didn't I see the signs?
+An Autistic Roommate slipped passed.
+I didn't spot it in time.
+Made the same mistake years ago.
+How could this happen to me again so many years later?
+Why didn't I see the signs until it was too late?

 I will call myself out and even admit that I am at risk of becoming bitter because I am often resentful.
 Why?
 I really thought I would become "more" in my lifetime and I am now in my mid-Fifties livin